 The first edition of the Waggoner Cruising Guide was published in the spring of 1994.
 The book wasn’t very thick, and it covered only Puget Sound, the San Juan Islands, and the Canadian Gulf Islands.
 It lacked many photos and had only a few maps.

 Serve the Reader

 Although its coverage was limited initially, this book had one quality boaters seemed to recognize: it was written for them.
 The book contained factual, unbiased information about Pacific Northwest cruising and marine facilities, and it was easy to read and use.

-The first Waggoner laid the groundwork for each succeeding annual edition.
-The book has grown in size and coverage area (now Olympia, Wash. to Ketchikan, AK), and it has added many new articles, tips and stories.
-Despite its growth, however, the Waggoner’s “serve the reader” philosophy remains unchanged.
-It shows on every page.
+The first Waggoner Cruising Guide laid the groundwork for each succeeding annual edition.
+Today, the guide has grown in size and coverage area (now Olympia, Wash. to Ketchikan, AK), and it has added many new articles, tips and stories.
+It’s beginning philosophy of “serve the reader” has continued over the years and it shows on every page.

 We Tell It Like It Is

 The Waggoner Cruising Guide “tells it like it is.”
 Although you’ll find display advertising throughout the book, our editorial is unpaid and represents our views and observations, and those of contributors we trust.
 If the facility or destination is a wonderful, must-see stop, you’ll know it.
 If it’s a spot without much appeal, that feeling comes through.
 No destination, product, or service is endorsed unless we’ve personally used and been satisfied with it.